-Where the investigation has found that the person speaking up had reasonable grounds to suspect Reportable Conduct (even if it turns out the concerns were a mistake), the Centre Director shall designate an officer to be responsible for ensuring that the person suffers no detriment (such as harassment, intimidation, injury or harm) or employment-related disadvantage on account of their actions in this matter and to provide additional support for the person where necessary.
+Where the investigation has found that the person speaking up made it in good faith on reasonable grounds (even if it turns out the concerns were a mistake), the Centre Director shall designate an officer to be responsible for ensuring that the person suffers no detriment (such as harassment, intimidation, injury or harm) or employment-related disadvantage on account of their actions in this matter and to provide additional support for the person where necessary.
 The person will receive protections as required by law and these may include legal protections such as protection from civil, criminal or administrative legal action and/or compensation or other legal remedies.